 - Lightly spritz the top of the loaf with water from a clean spray bottle, or brush the loaf with a wet pastry brush.
 Spread the rolled oats onto the work surface and roll the wet part of the loaf over the oats to coat.

 - Place the loaf oat-side up in the pan, cover with buttered plastic wrap, and let it prove for 45 minutes to 1 hour, until the dough barely springs back when pressed lightly with a fingertip.

 - About 10 to 15 minutes before the loaf is fully risen, preheat the oven to 400 F.

 - Remove the plastic wrap and bake at 400 F for 15 minutes, then lower the temperature to 375 F and bake for about 30 minutes.
 If the loaf starts to get too dark on top, cover it with foil.
 The loaf is done baking when it is well browned on top, bottom, and sides, sounds hollow when thumped on the bottom, and has an internal temperature of 190 F.

 - Turn out the loaf onto a wire rack and let it cool for about 2 hours before serving.

-- Substitution only: If you can’t find Bob’s Red Mill 10-Grain Bread Mix, you can use a multi-grain hot breakfast cereal like Red River cereal.
-Put 1 1/2 cups of dry cereal into the mixing bowl and boil 1 1/2 cups of water.
-Pour the boiling water over the dry cereal and let it sit until it has cooked and has cooled to about 110-115 F. When you add the flour later, you might not need to add any water.
-The dough should be slightly sticky, though.
+- Can't find Bob's Red Mill 10-Grain Bread Mix?
+Use a multi-grain hot breakfast cereal like Red River cereal.
+Put 1 1/2 cups of cereal into the bowl and mix with 1 1/2 cups of boiling water.
+Let it stand until it reaches 110-115 F. Proceed with the recipe as written, although you may not need all the water.

 Keywords: sandwich, homemade